 Nonprofit Board Fellows

 Are you looking to run your nonprofit on sound, strategic business principles?
-Could your nonprofit benefit from the knowledge that a college student could provide?
+Could your nonprofit benefit from the knowledge that an outstanding graduate student could provide?

 Business+Impact is all about building relationships.
-Using our rigorous matchmaking and vetting process, students with the unique skills to work in your organization on your issues will be assigned to your board as non-voting members.
+Using our rigorous matchmaking and vetting process, students with the unique skills to work on your organization’s pressing issues will be assigned to your board as non-voting members.
 You will benefit from their expertise in project management, marketing, business systems, policy analysis, strategic planning, and more.
-As a result, your nonprofit will gain input on board decisions, business school knowledge and skills, and a new perspective on a project of your choosing.
+As a result, your nonprofit will gain a valuable new perspective in board discussions, and the knowledge and skills of a graduate student applied to a project of your choosing.

 — Paul Krutko, president and CEO, Ann Arbor SPARK